waxim/slimmvc/readme.md

 If you wish to pass arguments to your get requests you can and then you use the url and collect them in your controller by accepting an argument in your constructor

-Note: Expect this process to change to accept coupling from the and to pass the arguments as an on associated object like we do with a JSON body.

 ```PHP
 class User extends Controller {